 - Keep active and avoid being immobile for long periods - immobility helps cause blood clots in the legs (DVTs).

 - Caution with medication: some medications increase the risk of a blood clot.
-For example, the combined oral contraceptive (COC) pill or patch and hormone replacement therapy (HRT).
+For example, the combined oral contraceptive (COC) pill or patch, and tablet forms of hormone replacement therapy (HRT).
 You may be advised to avoid certain medications, or to change to one which does not affect blood clotting.

 - Keep to a healthy weight - being overweight or obese increases the risk of blood clots in legs.